-Figure 14 shows the non-linearity and the strong interactions among all factors revealed in our initial trellis plots of the data, albeit far more incisively here.
-For example, in the left trellis display of Figure 14, we see clearly that as the conditioning value of D increases for fixed L, or as the conditioning value of L increases for fixed D, the magnitudes of the three quantities - C, dC/dT, d^2C/dT^2 - all decrease.
-We can also see that solvent 2 (cyan) results in a larger C than solvent 1 (magenta).
+Figure 15 shows the non-linearity and the strong interactions among all factors revealed in our initial trellis plots of the data, albeit far more incisively here.
+For example, in the left trellis display of Figure 15, we see clearly that as the conditioning value of D increases for fixed D, the magnitudes of the three quantities - C, dC/dT, $d^2C/dT^2$ - all decrease.
+We can also see that solvent 1 (cyan) results in a larger C than solvent 2 (magenta).
 From this display we are able to assess the complex properties, which possess complex interactions of the factors.
-This shows why modeling on the original scale of C, mJ/cm2, is so challenging.
+This shows why modeling on the original scale of C, $mJ/cm^2$ , is so challenging.

-4. LIQUID CRYSTAL DATA
+4. MODELING LIQUID CRYSTAL DATA